-With spring here the popularity of Waiheke will jump again this summer.
+As always, we’re expecting the popularity of Waiheke to jump again this summer.
 With its now famous micro-climate and array of award-winning wineries, breweries, and attractions, what’s not to love!
 In preparation for a busy summer, we’ve put together some helpful suggestions to get you to the island on time for your tour or reservation.

 Morning is always peak.

 If you and your group are zipping with us on a morning tour, on a Friday, Saturday or Sunday, or public holiday, between October and March we recommend arriving at the downtown ferry terminal at least 60-minutes before your ferry is due to depart.

 We also know that in November and December there are a large number of groups coming over to Waiheke for summer and Christmas parties, weddings and other events.
 We are liaising with group organisers around optimum ferry departure times but regardless if you’re travelling solo, as a couple, or in a group, and plan to travel on a Friday or Saturday in November and December we recommend catching an earlier ferry if you’re able to do so, or arriving at least 60-minutes before your ferry’s scheduled departure time.

 Regardless of the day on which you are visiting Waiheke, and whether you have pre-ordered ferry tickets or intend to buy them on arrival at the ferry terminal, we recommend leaving plenty of time so you can ensure you’re at the front of any queue.
 On peak days, we strongly recommend that you arrive at the ferry terminal at least 60-minutes before your ferry is due to depart.
 If you find there’s no queue, or you want to despatch a runner while in a queue, grab a coffee or a delicious treat from Waiheke Island’s own Island Gelato within the ferry building.